QuantumBFS/ZXCalculus.jl/docs/src/tutorials.md

 ## Integration with `YaoLang.jl`

 [`YaoLang.jl`](https://github.com/QuantumBFS/YaoLang.jl) is the next DSL for Yao and quantum programs.
 And it is now integrated with `ZXCalculus.jl`.
-The compiler of `YaoLang.jl` will optimize the quantum programs when the optimizors are given.
+The compiler of `YaoLang.jl` will optimize the quantum programs when the optimizers are given.

 One can use
 ```julia